CenterForOpenScience/waterbutler/docs/api.rst

     Query Params: ?kind=folder&name={new_folder_name}
     Body:         <empty>
     Success:      201 Created + new folder representation
+    Example:      PUT /resource/mst3k/provider/osfstorage/?kind=folder&name=foo-folder

 You can create a subfolder of an existing folder by issuing a PUT request against the new_folder link.
-The ?kind=folder portion of the query parameter is already included in the new_folder link.
+The `?kind=folder` portion of the query parameter is already included in the new_folder link.
 The name of the new subfolder should be provided in the name query parameter.
 The response will contain a WaterButler folder entity.
 If a folder with that name already exists in the parent directory, the server will return a 409 Conflict error response.

 **Upload New File (folders)**